obibring/grunt-angular-service/README.md

 ### Usage Examples

 #### Generate a Angular Service from an Existing JavaScript Library
-In this example, underscore.js is wrapped as an angular service.
+In this example, underscore.js is ported to an angular service.
 ```js
 grunt.initConfig({
   ngservice: {